-On the streets of your town is a celebration of suburban ornamentation.
+On the streets where you live is a celebration of suburban ornamentation.
 Drawing on the vast array of ironwork designs adorning fences, gates and verandah railings in the artist’s own neighbourhood, the exhibition maps out the themes of place, memory and belonging.

 Image: Stephanie Jones, On the streets where you live (detail), 2017, colour pencil on Stonehenge paper, 26 x 93cm